FreeSplit/FreeSplit/backend/README.md

 ### Adding New Endpoints

-1. Define the endpoint in `rest_server.go`
+1. Define request/response types in `internal/services/types.go`
+2. Add method to appropriate service interface in `internal/services/interfaces.go`
-2. Implement the business logic in the appropriate service file
+3. Implement the method in the service implementation
+4. Add the REST endpoint handler in `rest_server.go`
-3. Update the API documentation in this README
+5. Update the API documentation in this README

 ## Architecture

 The backend follows a clean architecture pattern:

 - **REST Layer** (`rest_server.go`) - HTTP handlers and request/response handling
-- **Service Layer** (`internal/server/`) - Business logic and data processing
+- **Service Layer** (`internal/services/`) - Business logic interfaces and implementations
 - **Data Layer** (`internal/database/`) - Database models and migrations
-- **Protocol Buffers** (`proto/`) - Internal service communication

-The REST API acts as a facade over the internal gRPC services, providing a clean HTTP interface while maintaining the benefits of gRPC for internal communication.
+The architecture is simple and straightforward: REST endpoints call service methods directly, which interact with the database using GORM.
+No complex abstractions or unnecessary layers.